 Find out what your cholesterol levels are.
 If your cholesterol is high, start a heart-healthy eating plan.
-This means eating foods low in saturated fat, trans fat, and cholesterol.
+This means eating foods low in saturated fat and cholesterol.
+Always check with your doctor to see if you need medicine to keep your cholesterol normal.
 Find out more about eating healthy.

 This information on abdominal aortic aneurysm was adapted from materials from the National Heart, Lung, and Blood Institute.

 Patrice Desvigne-Nickens, M.D. and Cheryl L. McDonald, M.D.